worktheclock/replit.github.io/classrooms/projects.md

 Projects allow you to create Classroom assignments that link to Repls.
 The teacher provides a template for students, and when students begin the project, they will create a fork (clone) of the template repl.
 Teachers can then view the students' repls by name.

 Projects allow you to use the functionality of repls not available to classroom assignments, such as hosting, folders, and back-end applications.
 The tradeoff is that you cannot auto-grade projects.
-Projects can be of any language, and does not necessarily have to be the same language as its classroom.
+Projects can be of any language, and do not necessarily have to be the same language as its classroom.

 ## Creating a Project